We aim to provide an environment across the RRZE production cluster systems that is as homogeneous as possible. This page describes this environment.

 likwid-pin -c <cpulist> <executable>

-There are various possibilities to specify the CPU list, depending on the hardware setup and the requirements of your application.
+There are various possibilities to specify the CPU liherest, depending on the hardware setup and the requirements of your application.
 A short summary is available by calling

 likwid-pin -h.
-A more detailed documentation can be found in the Wiki.
+A more detailed documentation can be found on the Likwid Github page.